Panzerschrek/U-00DC-Sprache-site/overview.md

 Interpretation or virtual machine is too slow.
 Because of that Ü targets machine code.

-It is based on LLVM library and thus an use whole LLVM infrastructure.
+It is based on LLVM library and thus uses whole LLVM infrastructure.
-Ü compiler support whatever processor architecture that is supported by LLVM.
+Ü compiler supports whatever processor architecture that is supported by LLVM.

 ### Context-free syntax

-Syntax of Ü is context-fee, that simplifies compiler development and makes code more readable.
+Syntax of Ü is context-free, that simplifies compiler development and makes code more readable.

 ### Order-independent top level definitions

 Ü compiler is smart enough to perform symbol tables preevaluation.
+Thus reverse definitions order (like in C) and (sometimes) prototypes usage may be avoided.

 ### Imports model

+"import" in Ü means compilation of specified file and logical merging of the result into current compilation unit.
+All imported files are compiled independently on each other, rather than merging file contents together and compiling this "as is", as does (for example) C++ compiler.
+All contents of imported files considered to be inline - no special "inline" keyword is required.

+It is important to mention that imports in Ü are designed for usage of separate header/implementation files.
+It is recommended to do such, but it still possible to use "header-only" files.
+Import dependency loops are not possible.

+A model with preferred usage of "headers" may seem to be outdated, but in reality it forces to decouple interface from implementation details and improve readability of the interface part.

 ### Straightforward types evaluation model

 Types of all function parameters/function return values, class fields must be specified explicitly.
 Types for variables may be specified, but it is possible to avoid type specifying via `auto`.
-There are also a couple of constructios where it is unnecessary to specify types, but mostly they must be specified.
+There are also a couple of constructions where it is unnecessary to specify types, but mostly they must be specified.

 There is no complex type calculation mechanisms.
 That significantly simplifies compiler and improves readability.